 We all make excuses in our personal lives and when it comes to running your spa or massage practice.
 Sometimes they are legitimate.
 Maybe you REALLY did forget to call someone when you said you would.
 But excuses also can be a convenient way to avoid taking responsibility or putting off doing something because you are afraid to try or afraid if you do, you will fail.

 In “How Not to Make Excuses,” life coach Adam Sicinski writes, “Excuses are rationalizations we make to ourselves about people, events and circumstances.
-They are invented reasons we create to defend our behavior, to neglect taking a particular kind of action, or simply as a means of negating responsibility.
+They are invented reasons we create to defend our behavior, to neglect to take a particular kind of action, or simply as a means of negating responsibility.
 Excuses are in essence a means of placing blame OF an internal problem ON an external condition.”

-“The timing isn’t right”
+“The timing isn’t right.”

-“I tried that once, and it didn’t work"
+“I tried that once, and it didn’t work."

-“I’m still working on the plan”
+“I’m still working on the plan.”

-“I’ll get to it eventually”
+“I’ll get to it eventually.”

-You can immerse yourself in so much busywork, you fail to address the true priorities and issues necessary to achieve your spa or massage practice goals.
+You can immerse yourself in so much busywork; you fail to address the true priorities and issues necessary to achieve your spa or massage practice goals.

 Don’t allow yourself to get stuck in your comfort zone with convenient excuses.
 As Panaggio says, “Hoping that something will change will result in defeat—the end of a dream.
-As a leader, your example of enthusiastically seeking opportunity to execute, improve and deliver results will be the beacon that guides all who follow you.”
+As a leader, your example of enthusiastically seeking an opportunity to execute, improve and deliver results will be the beacon that guides all who follow you.”